Book of Ezekiel: Life and times of Ezekiel

-The Book of Ezekiel describes itself as the words of Ezekiel ben-Buzi, a priest living in exile in the city of Babylon between 593 and 571 BCE.
+The Book of Ezekiel is described as the words of Ezekiel ben-Buzi, a priest living in exile in the city of Babylon between 593 and 571 BC.
 Most scholars today accept the basic authenticity of the book, but see in it significant additions by a school of later followers of the original prophet.
 According to Jewish tradition, the Men of the Great Assembly wrote the Book of Ezekiel, based on the prophet's words.
 While the book exhibits considerable unity and probably reflects much of the historic Ezekiel, it is the product of a long and complex history and does not necessarily preserve the very words of the prophet.